thenaturalwill/pfsense-analytics/README.md

 - GRAYLOG_PASSWORD_SECRET (Change that _now_)

-Edit Docker/graylog/getGeo.sh and insert _your_ tokenized Downloadlink of the Maxmind GeoIP Database.
-Create an account on https://www.maxmind.com/en/account/login and go to "My Account -> Download Files -> GeoLite2 City" and copy the Link "Download GZIP" to your getGeo.sh File.
+Edit `Docker/graylog/getGeo.sh` and insert _your_ license Key for the  Maxmind GeoIP Database.
+Create an account on https://www.maxmind.com/en/account/login and go to "My Account -> Manage License Keys -> Generate new License key" and copy the that Key to the placeholder in your getGeo.sh File.
 If you don't do that the geolookup feature for IP Addresses won't work.

 Finally, spin up the stack with: